Forming, Filling and Sealing, Oh My!

 - What about lot sizes?
 Line clearances can easily take a half hour and burn several hundred feet of your top and bottom webs.

 - How about the mix and variety of sizes and shapes?
 Changeovers are miserable, often taking an hour or two depending on the complexity of that changeover.
 Not to mention how expensive each toolset is.

 - Do you have technically-capable people who feel comfortable performing service and maintenance on the machine?
 Are they available each and every shift?
-Full-on breakdowns aren’t as common with today’s machines – but considering how interlocked the sensors and alarms are, small glitches will shut down an entire line until they are identified and corrected.
-Do you have someone who knows maintenance of this machine inside and out, so that they know what to look for?
+Full-on breakdowns aren’t as common with today’s FFS packaging machines – but considering how interlocked the sensors and alarms are, small glitches will shut down an entire line until they are identified and corrected.
+Do you have someone who knows maintenance of the form fill seal machine inside and out, so that they know what to look for?